sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 **Karmakar, S.**, Mukherjee, A.: Provable Training of a ReLU Gate with Iterative Non-Gradient Methods [Paper](https://sayarkarmakar.github.io/publications/nnmodsgd.pdf).
 To appear at Neural Networks.

 Im, H. (Graduate Student), Srinivasan R.,  Maxwell D., Steiner R. L., **Karmakar, S.**: The  impact  of  climate  change  on  a  university campus` energy use: use of statistical analysis and building characteristics.
 [Paper](https://www.mdpi.com/2075-5309/12/2/108)

 Wu, K.(Graduate student), **Karmakar, S.**: A new model-free prediction method: GA-NoVas.
-[Paper](https://arxiv.org/abs/2112.08601) Revision requested from Financial Innovation
+[Paper](https://arxiv.org/abs/2112.08601)  To appear at Financial Innovation

+**Karmakar, S.**, Mukherjee, A., Papamarkou, T.: Depth-2 Neural Networks Under a Data Poisoning Attack [Paper](https://arxiv.org/abs/2005.01699) To appear at Neurocomputing

+**Karmakar, S.**, Gupta, R., Cepni, O,  Rognone, L. : Climate Risks and Forecastability of the Trading Volume of Gold: Evidence from an INGARCH Model.
+[Paper](https://sayarkarmakar.github.io/publications/countingarch.pdf) To appear at Resources Policy

+Perez C. (Undergraduate student), **Karmakar S.**: An NLP-assisted Bayesian time-series analysis for prevalence of cyberbullying on Twitter during COVID-19 pandemic.
+[Paper](https://arxiv.org/abs/2208.04980).
+To appear at Social NEtwork Analysis and Mining.

+Deb, S., **Karmakar, S.**: A novel spatiotemporal algorithm and its application on COVID-19 data from the United States.
+Revision submitted at Computational Statistics and Data Analysis.

 ### <a name="articles"></a>Submitted articles